Germanus of Auxerre: Visit to Britain

 Constantius also recounts the miraculous healing of the blind daughter of 'a man with tribunician power'.
 This use of the word tribune may imply the existence of some form of post-Roman government system.
 However, in Constantius' lifetime tribune had acquired a looser definition, and often was used to indicate any military officer, whether part of the Imperial army or part of a town militia.

-Germanus led the native Britons to a victory against Pictish and Saxon raiders, at a mountainous site near a river, of which Mold in North Wales is the traditional location.
+Legend has it that Germanus led the native Britons to a victory against Pictish and Saxon raiders, at a mountainous site near a river, of which Mold in North Wales is the traditional location.
 The enemy approaching, the former general put himself at the head of the Christians.
-He led them into a vale between two high mountains, and ordered his troops shout when he gave them a sign.
-When the Saxon pirates came near them, he cried out thrice, Alleluia, which was followed by the whole army of Britons.
-The sound echoed from the hills with a noise so loud that the barbarians, judging from the shout that they were facing a mighty army, flung down their arms and ran away, leaving behind their baggage and booty.
+He led them to a wide grassy ledge above the valley where they lay down and could not be seen from the valley.
+When the Saxon pirates were below them, Germanus cried out thrice "Alleluia", which was immediately echoed by the multitude who stood up and rushed forward.
+The sound and the sudden appearance of the crowd caused the pirates to panic and flee.
+They were immediately pursued and slaughtered, leaving behind their baggage and booty.